Friend Waldir I Still See That Having The Opportunity To Serve You Is A Privilege

 Somehow, this Blog is the Result of that Experience!

 Anyway, I never confirm it, and it should, because there are demons that if they could get wings and get out of there, they would have the power to make my private hell a Public Hell and no "Antony" will get it.

 Well, I found this text and am pasting it in this wrod document with the original name, Waldir, who was the guy who taught me, without a word, the humility needed to understand that serving is a privilege!

 And that the word Samurai is something that makes a lot of sense when translated and I dare say that, yes, maybe the sepukko was valid in the times when I wanted to practice sepukko.

 Today….
 Today I love and I am loved!
 AND Mara, and their existence suppress any despair or outcast.
 To love is to show living, yes, teacher, you were right and, I know, I won't be unfair, I saw…

-Well, I'm going to paste the text as it was originally written, as it is, but I'm going to mend the typos, because I had, in that hurry to post, because posting was living and I had, at that time, a devastating hunger for lifeI had, at that time, a devastating hunger for life and for living!
+Well, I'll paste the text as it was originally written, as it is, but I'll mend the typos, because I was in such a hurry to post, because posting was live and I was, at that time, a devastating hunger for lifeI had, at that time, a devastating hunger for life and for living!

 And On account Of This Hunger For Serving I've Just Discovered That, Yes: Serving Is A Privilege!

 And, it is true, now I see, she had no interest in proceeding, and everything was clearly established!
 Yes, in the “verbal contract” we choose as the basis of our “relationship”!